tpf/tprf-hugo-site/content/how-do-sponsors-benefit.md

 ---
-title: "How Do Sponsors Benefit? - The Perl and Raku Foundation"
+title: "How Do Sponsors Benefit?"
 url:   "/how-do-sponsors-benefit.html"
 ---